Gor154/COSC310_IndividualProject/README.md

 - **Processor**: This section takes the preprocessed data and tries to match it with its accurate response
 - **Main**: This section introduces the user, takes their input, generates the GUI, and manages how the program executes
 - **norm_punc**: This section was taken from the Phrasal library.
 It normalizes sentences by removing elements such as special characters, extra spaces and apostrophes.
+- **translation**: This section handles requests to translate text into a target language or to identify the language of a query
+- **wikipedia**: This section handles requests sent to wikipedia for information Nova doesn't know

 `Corpus` --> `Preprocessor` --> `Processor` --> `Main`